filbeam/contracts/SPEC.md

   - Only calls FWSS contract if amount > 0 (gas optimization)
   - Reset accumulated cache-miss amount to zero
 - **State Updates**: Update last cache-miss settlement epoch to max reported epoch
-- **Requirements**: Dataset must be initialized and have unreported usage
+- **Requirements**: None - gracefully skips datasets that cannot be settled
 - **Batch Processing**:
-  - Processes all settlements atomically (all succeed or all fail)
-  - Maintains independent operation per dataset
+  - Processes each dataset independently (non-reverting)
+  - Skips uninitialized datasets or those without new usage
+  - Continues processing even if some datasets cannot be settled
-- **Events**: Emits individual `CacheMissSettlement` event for each processed dataset
+- **Events**: Emits `CacheMissSettlement` event only for successfully settled datasets
 - **Independent Operation**: Can be called independently of CDN settlement

 #### Payment Rail Termination